- Shell 100%

 Launch Spasm under three minutes.

 The entire stack runs in isolated containers without exposing ports, routing traffic through a proxy container.
-Frontend and db stay on an internal network, backend uses external for federation.
+Frontend and db stay on an internal network, backend uses external ones for federation.
 It's secure, self-contained, and easy to deploy.
 You can also verify GPG signatures of all git commits.

 Prerequisites